chelauk/italian_learning/docs/the_basics.md

 chatGPT:
 Yes, you can use "Esso" to emphasize the subject "it" in the sentence "L'albero è cresciuto attraverso il tetto.
 Esso è cresciuto attraverso il tetto."
 It adds emphasis to the fact that the tree has grown through the roof.

-But if you search for italian subject pronouns esso/essa are simply omitted, maybe I am getting to hung up on this.
+But if you search for italian subject pronouns esso/essa are simply omitted, maybe I am getting too hung up on this.